 Most of the time Relaunching or Force Quit should resolve the problem of Finder not responding.
 If the problem is related to corrupt configuration files or other, follow all the below-mentioned methods and verify if the Finder is responding at the end of each method.

-Power Cycling the Mac
+Fix Finder Not Working by Power Cycling the Mac

 Power Cycling removes temporary configurations that are corrupted.
 This may help you resolve problem with the Finder